firoagni/ai-development-tutorials/ai_solution_building_guide.md

 When an AI assistant works in your codebase, it _automatically_ reads the nearest `AGENTS.md` in the directory tree.
 These files act as reference manuals for AI, providing instant context about your codebase structure and conventions, therefore preventing the assistant from burning tokens and bloating context on discovery and research.

-- Check the [next section](#crafting-effective-agentsmd) for pointers on crafting effective `AGENTS.md` files.
+- Check the [next section](#crafting-effective-agentsmd) for pointers on crafting effective `AGENTS.md`.
 - While `AGENTS.md` [has emerged as the universal standard for AI coding assistant instructions](https://www.infoq.com/news/2025/08/agents-md), some tools currently use different naming conventions.
 For example, Claude Code looks for `CLAUDE.md`—though it serves the same purpose.
-Check your assistant's documentation to confirm which filename it expects. </em>
+Check your assistant's documentation to confirm which filename it expects.

 #### 2. Control MCP Bloat